-Take a look at these beautiful and unique pattern and texture designs and get inspired!
-These great patterns and textures can be applied to almost any domain, from architecture and interior design to web, prints, fashion and more.
+Take a look at these beautiful and unique patterns and texture designs for some creative inspiration!
+These great patterns and textures can be applied to almost any domain, from architecture and interior design to web, prints, fashion, and more.

 Texture is an element of design that can create realism.
 This element is important because it can bring interest to an image.
 Adding texture to a composition brings it to a whole new level.
 Whether it is a soft, wispy texture, or a rough bumpy texture, adding it will surely bring a design to life.
 Remember that in most designs, texture is an illusion, using forms to create a more realistic-looking texture, but it can also be a tangible texture as in traditional art.

-The foundation of all textures and patterns are shapes, line being one of the most basic, but most important elements of shapes and thus, design.
-Line may seem simple, but there are plenty of different variations: thick, thin, long, short, curved or straight.
+The foundation of all textures and patterns shapes, line being one of the most basic, but most important elements of shapes and thus, design.
+The line may seem simple, but there are plenty of different variations: thick, thin, long, short, curved, or straight.
 In most effective designs, lines are varied to create interest.
 They can even create emotion.
-For example, a curved line evokes peace and serenity, whereas straight lines evoke the feelings of order and stability.
+For example, a curved line evokes peace and serenity, whereas straight lines evoke feelings of order and stability.
 The line, which can be used very obviously, or subtly, is used to create movement, directing the viewer’s eye.

 Shapes are created by connecting lines.
 In design, there are two types of shapes: organic shapes and geometric shapes.
 Organic shapes are usually more free-flowing and curved – based on the forms found in nature such as flowers, animals, and even human beings.
 Geometric shapes are precise; often used to create man-made structures and objects.
 From a pencil to a skyscraper, you will likely be using geometric shapes.
 These shapes can be used in combination to create interest in a design.